 An environmental assessment and review framework was prepared for the entire MFF as required by ADB's Safeguard Policy Statement (2009).
 According to the MFF, each tranche is to be assessed and categorized separately.
 The proposed motorway is a new alignment, tranche 1 section passes through settled areas and tranche 2 section passes through wetlands.
 Project 2 is also classified as environment Category A.

 The Project is categorized 'B' for resettlement.
 A LARF for the Program was prepared and approved in July 2012.
 The LARP was prepared for the Project and land acquisition is complete.
-A due diligence report was prepared in July 2013, and the LARP was reviewed and updated in March 2014.
-Except for 6 vulnerable households who lose more than 10% of their land and will be provided employment when construction commences all compensation payments have been made and no outstanding issues are identified.
+A due diligence report was prepared in July 2013.
+LARP implementation for T2 has been completed, compensation payments have been paid since 2014.

 The construction of the Project requires the acquisition of approximately 172.5 ha in 3 villages within the districts of Neftchala, Bilasuvar, and Jalilabad including 55.22 ha of private land, 21.99 ha of municipality-owned land and 95.29 ha of State reserve land.
 There is no impact to structures and trees.
 In total, 86 households will be affected.
-ARS will submit internal monitoring reports once the construction work commences.
-Grievance will be monitored through the supervision consultant.
+AAY submits internal monitoring reports.
+Grievance is monitored through the supervision consultant.